 SPOONFEST is designed first and foremost to be fun and to be inspirational.

 There will be areas for you to sit and carve together chatting, exchanging ideas and SHARING SKILLS.
 We will provide plenty of great carving wood, chopping blocks and free tea and coffee.
-A large marquee will keep us dry if it rains, and house talks.
+Large barns will keep us dry if it rains, and house talks.
 For the evenings there will be local beer and hay bales round campfires, bring musical instruments if you like.

-FREE DEMONSTRATIONS AND TALKS will also take place throughout the weekend, these will be pre-arranged so if you have something you can offer that you think may be of interest please do get in touch with Barn or Robin.
-Last year talks ranged from knife sharpening and bark sheath making to correct posture for safe carving and a talk about the history of monastic spooncarvers.
+FREE DEMONSTRATIONS AND TALKS will also take place throughout the weekend, these will be pre-arranged so if you have something you can offer that you think may be of interest please do get in touch.
+Over the years talks have ranged from knife sharpening and bark sheath making to correct posture for safe carving and a talk about the history of monastic spooncarvers.

-On Friday we will have basic knife carving techniques WORKSHOPS where anyone can learn to use a knife safely and efficiently all run by excellent teachers lasting 1 1/2 hours each.
-There will be a small charge (£10) for the workshops – payable on the day to the workshop leaders.
+On Friday we will have basic knife carving techniques WORKSHOPS, where anyone can learn to use a knife safely and efficiently, all run by excellent teachers lasting 1 1/2 hours each.
+There will be a small charge (£20) for the workshops – payable on the day to the workshop leaders.
 On Saturday and Sunday we will have some more advanced workshops in various subjects, including advanced spoon design, making paint and decorating spoons, chip carving and advanced axe technique.
-Full details of all workshops will be available on the line up page and on our facebook page over the coming weeks, so keep checking back!
+Full details of all workshops will be available on the line up page (we promise we will update it eventually).

-There will be good quality local FOOD available to buy on site at reasonable prices. menu will be announced nearer the time.
-This is one area where we hope to have improved over previous years, we have a caterer on site throughout the event so you can buy breakfast lunch and dinner if you like.
-There will also be a BBQ for you to “bring and burn” your own.
+There will be good quality local FOOD available to buy on site at reasonable prices.
+There will be food on site throughout the event so you can buy breakfast lunch and dinner if you like.
+We will also have a pizza oven running for charity and a BBQ for you to “bring and burn” your own.

 At 7pm we put all tools away and the bar opens.
-The CHARITY BAR is run by volunteers, serves excellent local beer from Farmers brewery and last year raised over £1500 for charity.
-Our chosen charity again this year will be Practical Action (some may know them better by their old name of Intermediate Technology) The bonfires will be burning and no doubt guitars playing.
+The CHARITY BAR is run by volunteers, serves excellent local beer from Farmers brewery and over the years we’ve raised over 20k for charity.

-Edale is in the heart of the Peak District tourist area so there are B&B’s, holiday cottages and a youth hostel within walking distance for those that wish, but there is free camping on the playing field.
-There are nice new toilet facilities in the village hall but no shower on site.
+Edale is in the heart of the Peak District tourist area so there are B&B’s, holiday cottages and a youth hostel within walking distance for those that wish, but there is free camping on site along with portaloos, flush loos and running water for washing up.